About John Kinyon

 MISSION & VISION

-John's mission is people around the world using a triad process and structure for difficult conversations that creates empathic connection, compassion, and collaboration.
-The vision is a critical mass of humanity working together to respond to the challenges we face, and creating a peaceful, healthy, and sustainable world.
+John's mission is people learning communication and conflict resolution skills that create empathy, compassion, and collaboration toward the vision of a critical mass of humanity working together to respond to the challenges we face, creating a peaceful, healthy, and sustainable world.

 John received his undergraduate degree from the University of San Francisco, where he studied psychology and philosophy (and played for USF’s nationally ranked soccer team).
 He went on to graduate training in clinical psychology at Penn State University.
 During his five years of doctoral study, he worked as a psychotherapist with individuals and groups, and as a research assistant at the Stress and Anxiety Disorders Institute.
 After graduate school, John helped launch and develop a small commercial business before discovering Nonviolent Communication (NVC).
 In 2000, he embraced full-time communication and conflict resolution work, and in 2002 co-founded the Bay Area NVC organization (BayNVC).
 John lives with his wife and children in the San Francisco Bay Area.